 Columbia Men’s Watertight II Jacket offers many useful features and details beyond other standard packable rain jackets.

-For example, I love the chin guard that protects your face from harsh weather and rubbing from the hood, thereby increasing your comfort level.
+For example, the chin guard protects your face from harsh weather and rubbing from the hood, thereby increasing your comfort level.
 A simple yet excellent addition.

 Also, the rain jacket includes trademarked technical materials giving you those essential features of breathability with waterproofing.
 In many activities, you get wetter from your own sweat than from the rain as soon as you start to exert yourself.

-I also like the stain guard coating as it keeps this packable rain jacket in better condition long term.
+The stain guard coating is also fantastic as it keeps this packable rain jacket in better condition long term.
 This would be a useful feature if you like to use your coat more often – for work trips and leisure.
 Packing into a side pocket also means you don’t have to keep track of an easy to lose packing bag.